alexhkurz/nostr-client-in-python/README.md

 >
 > `connect()` attempts to connect to the relay for sending and receiving messages.

-`app.py` that provides a web interface to the Nostr client.
+`app.py` provides a web interface to the Nostr client.

 [^dsm]: I am interested in building and studying decentralized social media.
 Two much discussed decentralized social networks nowadays are Nostr and Bluesky.
 Nostr is the simplest one and, thus, would be a good start to "get our hands dirty" and gain some experience building.
 I think I mentioned Nostr before, did you have a chance to look at it?